HiIamSanjay/welcome_robot/README.txt

 Connection refused: Ensure the Flask server is running and your phone and Pi are on the same network.

 Webcam not showing: Try changing cv2.VideoCapture(0) to cv2.VideoCapture(1).
+Use a Virtual Camera (The Best Method)
+This is the most common and flexible solution.
+We will create a "virtual" webcam that mirrors the real one.
+Then, both of your programs can connect to the virtual camera, which allows multiple connections.

+Step 1: Install the Virtual Camera Tool
+Open a terminal and install the v4l2loopback utility.

+Bash

+sudo apt-get update
+sudo apt-get install v4l2loopback-utils
+Step 2: Create a Virtual Camera Device
+Load the kernel module to create a new virtual camera.

+Bash

+sudo modprobe v4l2loopback
+Step 3: Find Your Camera Devices
+Check which video devices you have.
+You should now see a new one.

+Bash

+ls /dev/video*
+You will likely see /dev/video0 (your real webcam) and /dev/video1 (your new virtual one).

+Step 4: Create a "Broadcaster" Script
+This new Python script will be the only program that touches your real camera.
+Its only job is to read frames from the real camera (/dev/video0) and send them to the virtual camera (/dev/video1).
 📄 License
 MIT License – Free for personal, educational, and academic use.